 Sex with fewer risks.
-Practise safer sex and you're far less likely to pick up an STI, including HIV.
+Practise safe sex and you're far less likely to pick up an STI, including HIV.
 It means using condoms - always.
-Sex and condoms go together like Ant and Dec.
-We can't have one without the other.

 It also means being choosy about your partners.
 More partners = bigger risk.